shepos/cw-docs/how-to-guides/setup-apple-pay-with-checkout.com.md

 2. Under the Merchant Domains section, click Add Domain.
 3. Enter the domain for your business and click Save.
 4. Click Download to get the `.txt` file.
 5. You should store this file in an accessible place.
 The domain verification step is not completed yet.
-We're going to get back to this as we configure Apple Pay on the CloudWaitress.
+We're going to get back to this as we configure Apple Pay on ShePOS.

 ### Create your Apple Pay Certificates